Every community starts with hello

 - Make time to say “hi.”
 Be warm and welcoming — look them in the eye, smile, and introduce yourself as soon as you can.

 - Set expectations.
-Remind everyone what this Meetup’s agenda is.
-Clarifying the day’s activities gives members something to do right away when they get to the Meetup.
+Remind everyone what this event’s agenda is.
+Clarifying the day’s activities gives members something to do right away when they get to the event.

 Meetup has communication tools to keep conversations going.